Programs and Services >

 The English Proficiency Written Test scheduled for Wednesday, May 27th, 2015 at 4:30 pm at the Minnesota Judicial Center in St. Paul is full and registration is closed.
 The next opportunity to take the test will be in July.

 New Court Interpreter Orientation

-Interpreters who have passed the Ethics Exam are welcome to attend our two-day Orientation Program for Court Interpreters, a mandatory step in joining the Minnesota Court Interpreter Roster.
+Interpreters who have passed the English proficiency test are welcome to attend our two-day Orientation Program for Court Interpreters, a mandatory step in joining the Minnesota Court Interpreter Roster.
 This orientation program provides Court Interpreters an introduction to the Minnesota Judicial system, describes the role of court interpreters, identifies common legal terms and teaches interpreters skill building techniques.